-Intensive, senior-level supervised work experience in Athletic Training (AT), Exercise Science (EX), SM-Diving Industry (DI), SM-Golf Industry (GI), Physical Education-Student Teaching (PE), and Sport Management (SM).
+Intensive, senior-level supervised work experience in Athletic Training (AT), Exercise Science (EX), Leisure and Recreation Management (LRM), SM-Diving Industry (DI), SM-Golf Industry (GI), Physical Education-Student Teaching (PE), and Sport Management (SM).
 An evening seminar and/or written report of experiences may be included.
 In order to be permitted to represent Barry University in the public sector, students approved for off-campus internships must, in addition to satisfying stipulated academic requirements in the major, meet personal and professional standards established by national governing bodies.
+Students must be currently certified in CPR and First Aid.
 All internship assignments are local in order to provide appropriate faculty supervision.
 Rare exceptions may be made for offsite internships by the Dept. Chair and Dean for exceptional students who have demonstrated superior academic performance and the ability for self-motivation.
 Students must be able to provide personal transportation to all internship affiliations and absorb expenses related thereto.
-Athletic Training majors must have also completed 700 supervised clinical hours; Physical Education and Exercise Science majors must satisfy the specific requirements for Internship approval listed under the major.
-A total of 12 cr. hrs. is required for all SES majors, except for the five-year EXS B.S. to M.S. option, which only requires 3 credits.
+Athletic Training majors must have also completed 700 supervised clinical hours; Physical Education, Exercise Science, and Leisure and Recreation Management majors must satisfy the specific requirements for Internship approval listed under the major.
+A total of 12 cr. hrs. is required for all SES majors, except for the five-year EXS B.S. to M.S. option, which only requires 6 credits.
 Prerequisites: Full Acceptance into the PE-TEP or other designated SES major (excludes PE option), as well as prior approval of the Program Coordinator, Dept. Chair and Dean.